edward-shen/dotfile/readme.md

 # Removes mpv from the default group but keeps the config directory
 dotfile remove --keep-config mpv

-# Removes mpv from group1
+# Removes mpv from only group1
 dotfile remove --group group1 mpv

 # Removes mpv from the specified dotfile path and unstows the config directory